Tutorial: Single chromosome optimization using OpenMiChroM¶

 Now you need to setup the platform that you will use, the options are:

-platform=”cuda” (remember that you need to install CUDA in your system) GPU=”0” (optional) (if you have more than one GPU device, you can set which gpu you want [“0”, “1”,…,”n”]) platform=”cpu” platform=”opencl”
+platform=“OpenCL” (it can also be CUDA or CPU depending of your system) GPU=“0” (optional) (if you have more than one GPU device, you can set the GPUs that you want [“0”, “1”,…,“n”])

 [9]:

-Set the folder name where the output will be saved
+Set the folder name where the output will be saved.

 [10]:

-The next step is to setup your chromosome sequence and initial configuration
+The next step is to setup your chromosome sequence and initial configuration.

 [11]:

-mychro = sim.createSpringSpiral(ChromSeq="input/seq_chr10_100k.txt")
+mychro = simulation.createSpringSpiral(ChromSeq="input/seq_chr10_100k.txt")

-Load the initial structure into “sim” object
+Load the initial structure in the simulation object.

 [12]:

-sim.loadStructure(mychro, center=True)
+simulation.loadStructure(mychro, center=True)

-Now it is time to include the force field in the simulation object “sim”
+Now it is time to include the force field in the simulation object

 Lets separate forces in two sets: